arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-5.md

 Not my fault, I swear.

 ### A tale of 2 worlds
-Let me offer you a different prespective on `Return`.
+Let me offer you a different prespective on `return`.
-In [Part 1][monads-for-the-rest-of-us] I mentioned the distinction between *honest* and *dishonest* functions; we saw how monadic functions &mdash; returning their output together with a dedicated type representing a specific kind of impurity &mdash; allow us to deal with impurity while in fact continue combining pure functions.
+In [Part 1](monads-for-the-rest-of-us-1) I mentioned the distinction between *honest* and *dishonest* functions; we saw how monadic functions &mdash; returning their output together with a dedicated type representing a specific kind of impurity &mdash; allow us to deal with impurity with pure functions.

 For the case of nondeterministic functions, it is only fair to group functions in 2 separate worlds: one populated by the ordinary functions and values, and one where functions and values, handled via the `Nond` monadic type, convey the notion of nondeterminism:

 ![a representation of the world of ordinary functions and the nondeterministic functions](static/img/monads-for-the-rest-of-us/2-worlds.png){: height="300px" }

-With this perspective in mind, `Return` can be interpreted as the function that lifts a value to the world of nondeterministic functions:
+With this perspective in mind, `return` can be interpreted as the function that lifts a value to the world of nondeterministic functions:

 ![return for nondeterministic functions](static/img/monads-for-the-rest-of-us/nond-return.png){: height="300px" }

-`Run` does the opposite: given a value in the world of nondeterministic functions, it projects the undeterminism down, returning back all the possible combinations expressed as an ordinary, non-monadic type.
+`run` does the opposite: given a value in the world of nondeterministic functions, it projects the undeterminism down, returning back all the possible combinations expressed as an ordinary, non-monadic type.

 ![run for nondeterministic functions](static/img/monads-for-the-rest-of-us/nond-run.png){: height="300px" }

- Notice that `Return` and `Run` are not perfectly symmetric: `Run` does not return back a single `Position`, but a collection.
+ Notice that `return` and `run` are not perfectly symmetric: `run` does not return back a single `Position`, but a collection.

 The notion of binding and combining monadic functions aligns to the idea of:

 * starting from the world of the ordinary functions
 * lifting to the elevated world of the nondeterministic functions
 * operating in that world, using `Bind` and `Compose` (and other functions we will soon discover)
-* and finally descending back to the world of ordinary functions with `Run`
+* and finally descending back to the world of ordinary functions with `run`

 ![return+bind+run for nondeterministic functions](static/img/monads-for-the-rest-of-us/nond-return-bind-run.png){: height="300px" }